 Ben Williams looks at the pros and cons of exfoliation.

 The average person has thousands of dead skin cells per day.
-In order to remove the dead cells, exfoliating is a very important step.
+To remove the dead cells, exfoliating is a crucial step.
 Unlike the daily cleansing routines, you can exfoliate two to three times a week to remove the cells and avoid blocking the pores.

-For the rest of your body, exfoliation is also important so as to remove all the dead cells.
-As you grow older, cell regeneration is much slower which results in a dull skin complexion.
+For the rest of your body, exfoliation is also essential to remove all the dead cells.
+As you grow older, cell regeneration is much slower, which results in a dull skin complexion.

 Exfoliating does not only get rid of dead cells but also gives you a bright and rose complexion.
-There are many products and ways to exfoliate your skin even in places you cannot reach.
-It should be done to the entire body by these ways:
+There are many products and ways to exfoliate your skin, even in places you cannot reach.
+It should be done to the entire body in these ways:

 The pros and cons

-Chemical exfoliation is easy to use since you can apply it to the whole body but at the same time, people react differently, and it may cause inflammation if you have a very sensitive skin.
+Chemical exfoliation is easy to use since you can apply it to the whole body, but at the same time, people react differently, and it may cause inflammation if you have susceptible skin.
 Physical exfoliation is very popular since the scrubs are made with different products and are easy to use.

 In some cases, masks are formulated with natural products to make an exfoliating solution.
-It works equally well as a scrub, and you can apply it for a longer period of time up to 20 minutes as you relax your dosha.
-Some of the key ingredients in the mask include clay, sea weed and essential oils to ensure your skin has proper nutrition.
+It works equally well as a scrub, and you can apply it for a longer period up to 20 minutes as you relax your dosha.
+Some of the key ingredients in the mask include clay, seaweed, and essential oils to ensure your skin has proper nutrition.

-Another alternative to the scrub is the bath salts.
-The salts are part of the natural ayurvedic skin care products.
+Another alternative to the scrub is bath salts.
+The salts are part of natural ayurvedic skincare products.
 They assist in skin repair and dead skin removal.
 A soak with your favourite bubble bath with added bath salts is bound to help you relax and prepare you for a good night's sleep.
 The salts also look after your mental health as they help to relieve tension.
-Another major advantage is that they are readily available and are easy to use.
+Another advantage is that they are readily available and are easy to use.

 Take your vitamins

-It is important to check the ingredients of the skin care products you use, to ensure that they contain vitamins which help your skin age gracefully.
-Most products contain vitamin E which a very good anti-oxidant while anti-ageing serums and creams have the Q10.
-You should take enough amounts of vitamins and minerals to aid in the natural process of cell regeneration.
+It is important to check the ingredients of the skincare products you use, to ensure that they contain vitamins that help your skin age gracefully.
+Most products contain vitamin E, which is an excellent anti-oxidant while anti-ageing serums and creams have the Q10.
+It would help if you took enough amounts of vitamins and minerals to aid in the natural process of cell regeneration.